-Note from IAEC Chairman Hari Tjahjono
+Note from IAEC Chairman Ananta Widjaja

 Network Fostering, Aeronautical Ecosystem and Technology Innovation in Indonesia

-Words from IAEC Chairman, Hari Tjahjono
+Words from IAEC Chairman, Ananta Widjaya

 After the aeronautical engineering industry ecosystem grows well, engineering companies are expected not just involved at the national level, but also be able to move at global level.
 Opportunities in aeronautical engineering at the global level are tremendously huge, as the global aircraft industry is implementing the strategy of risk-sharing by outsourcing most of the work to the independent aircraft engineering companies.
 Indonesia with its experience in developing previous national aircraft such as CN235 and N250, have an enormous opportunity to be the prominent player in a global scale.